iota-community/Defi-yield-farming/README.md

 ## Features

 - Staking & Unstaking: Users can stake IOTATokens and later unstake them.
-- Dynamic Rewards: Rewards are issued in DappTokens, calculated based on the real-time price of IOTA/USDT using Pyth Oracle Network.
+- Dynamic Rewards: Rewards are issued in DappTokens, calculated based on the real-time price of IOTA/USD using Pyth Oracle Network.
-- Oracle Integration: Fetch live IOTA/USDT price data from Supra Oracles to determine reward amounts.
+- Oracle Integration: Fetch live IOTA/USD price data from Pyth Oracles to determine reward amounts.
 - React Frontend: Users can interact with the smart contracts via a React frontend to stake, unstake, and issue rewards.

 ## Prerequisites